 Residents at Concordia Village, an LSS Life Plan Community located in Springfield, Illinois, crocheted more than 120 infant hats for the HSHS St. John’s Hospital newborn intensive care unit.

-In Richmond Heights, Missouri, residents of the LSS assisted living community Richmond Terrace made bracelets for a local hospital to include in infant bereavement gifts.
+In Richmond Heights, Missouri, residents of the welcoming assisted living community Richmond Terrace made bracelets for a local hospital to include in infant bereavement gifts.

 These projects not only help LSS residents to live their lives to the fullest, but by giving back LSS residents are helping others do the same.